mihocsaszilard/meet/README.md

 <img src="https://user-images.githubusercontent.com/62619507/131874570-cb112833-3521-4fa9-98d3-c16587f0e1a4.png">

-<p>Open modal: <br> If users clicks on 'More details' button a modal is opening and shows more details about the event. </p>
+<p>Modal is open: <br> If users clicks on 'More details' button a modal is opening and shows more details about the event. </p>

 <img src="https://user-images.githubusercontent.com/62619507/131874715-b70a344a-2334-4ff8-af7f-3ce3d0e9d8c4.png">